Im-Rises/space-invaders-arcade-emulator/README.md

 - rust-clippy analyze : Evaluate the code quality (error, warnings, etc...).
 - rustfmt check :  Check the code good formatting
 - Wasm build : Build the project in WebAssembly.

+[//]: # (- Node.js : Build the website.)

-- Rust-wasm-publish : Publish the WebAssembly build on GitHub Pages.
+- Rust-wasm-publish : Publish the WebAssembly build on the gh-pages branch.
+- pages-build-deployment : Publish the website form the gh-pages branch to GitHub Pages.

 ## Documentation